TechSultanStudio51/Techsultanstudio51/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on TSS...
+- 🔭 I’m currently working on TSS
-- 🌱 I’m currently learning Python...
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on .TSS..
+- 👯 I’m looking to collaborate on TSS
-- 🤔 I’m looking for help with TSS...
+- 🤔 I’m looking for help with TSS
-- 💬 Ask me about Python...
+- 💬 Ask me about Python
-- 📫 How to reach me: instagram..
+- 📫 How to reach me: instagram
-- 😄 Pronouns: HE
+- 😄 Pronouns: he/him

 ### Learn from my Online Courses